 The currency of the Republic of Korea is the won (₩).
 Despite South Korea’s status as a modern economy at the forefront of the latest technological advancements, you’re going to need cash on your trip.
 Unfortunately, withdrawing cash in South Korea isn’t as straightforward as it is at home.

 There are some clear standout travel money products you can use in South Korea that are going to deliver genuine savings and stretch your travel budget.
-Use this guide to compare these products and discover the advantages and disadvantages to using different types of travel money on your trip.
+Among the most intriguing of these are digital banking apps, such as Starling, Revolut and N26, which are a great option for travellers due to their flat transaction and withdrawal fees and mobile, international nature.
+Overall, they’re a flexible, affordable choice.
+But they’re not the only option out there – use this guide to compare these products and discover the advantages and disadvantages to using different types of travel money on your trip.

 How much won do I need to bring to South Korea?